Chenger1/Telegram-MultilevelKeyboard/README.md

 Keyboard can be either regular ReplyKeyboardMarkup or function(coroutine).
 For example, if we want to have different keyboard for different user groups.
 We can pass user_id or status to dispatcher and make all neccessary checks.

-Look to this project for more advanced example of using this idea: https://github.com/Chenger1/SwipeTelegramBot/blob/main/keyboards/default/dispatcher.py
+Look at this project for more advanced example of using this idea: https://github.com/Chenger1/SwipeTelegramBot/blob/main/keyboards/default/dispatcher.py

 Repository opens for proposals.
 I know that algorithm  can be improved, so welcome